-The Company has a mining lease agreement with a company in which a former officer and director of the Company has a royalty interest in the Kinsley Mountain Property.
+The Company has a mining lease agreement with a company in which a former director of the Company ("former related party") has a royalty interest in the Kinsley Mountain property.
 The Kinsley Mountain lease agreement has a 3% net smelter royalty on production.
-In 2011, the Company and the former related party amended certain provisions of the mining agreement including the expiration date and the timing of advance minimum royalty payments for no additional consideration.
-The agreement now runs through June 2020; however, the Company has the right to terminate the mining lease with the related party upon thirty days written notice; or to extend the lease beyond 2020 provided the Company continues to make advance minimum royalty payments.
-Per the lease agreement, beginning June 2012, the Company has an obligation to expend a minimum of US\$500,000 annually in exploration, development and mining activities on the Kinsley Mountain Property.
+In 2011, the Company and the former related party amended certain provisions of the mining lease agreement including the expiration date and the timing of advance minimum royalty payments for no additional consideration.
+The agreement now runs through June 2020; however, the Company has the right to terminate the mining lease with the former related party upon thirty days written notice; or to extend the lease beyond 2020 provided the Company continues to make advance minimum royalty payments.
+Per the lease agreement, beginning June 2012, the Company has an obligation to expend a minimum of US\$500,000 annually in exploration, development and mining activities on the Kinsley Mountain property.
 The Company's minimum annual work obligation will be fulfilled by Pilot's exploration expenditures, as discussed below.

-NOTES TO THE CONDENSED INTERIM CONSOLIDATED FINANCIAL STATEMENTS December 31, 2013 (Stated in Canadian Dollars) (Unaudited - Prepared by Management)
+NOTES TO THE CONDENSED INTERIM CONSOLIDATED FINANCIAL STATEMENTS March 31, 2014 (Stated in Canadian Dollars) (Unaudited - Prepared by Management)